jetedonner/jetedonner.github.io/_posts/2023-12-31-macOS-reversing-executables-with-ghidra-and-lief.md

   // The secret to check against the user input char hardcoded_string[] = "S3CR3T";

-  // This msg will prompt the user to enter his / her secret printf("Please enter your secret: ");
+  // This msg will prompt the user to enter his secret printf("Please enter your secret: ");

   // Will wait for user input and store the input in the variable "input"